richadali/portfolio/README.md

 - **Contact**: A secure form to send me messages or inquiries.
 - **Interactive UI**: Smooth animations, tilt effects, and responsive design.
 - **Dark Theme**: Modern dark theme with accent colors.
-- **Automated Blog Content**: An AI-powered engine using Google's Gemini API to automatically generate, schedule, and publish new blog posts daily on various technical topics.
+- **Autonomous AI Content Agent**: A sophisticated, goal-oriented AI agent that independently generates, publishes, and ensures the discoverability of new technical blog posts every day.
 - **Advanced SEO**:
   - Dynamically generated meta tags for each blog post to ensure optimal search engine ranking.
   - Automated `sitemap.xml` generation that runs every time a new post is created, ensuring search engines can discover new content immediately.